surajsetia/surajsetia/README.md

-<h1>Hi, I'm Suraj Setia</h1>
+<h1>👋 Hi, I'm Suraj Setia</h1>

 <p>
-  I am a 3rd year Computer Science undergraduate with an interest in full stack web development.
+  🎓 I am a 3rd year Computer Science undergraduate with an interest in full stack web development.
   I have worked on academic, personal, and hackathon projects involving web technologies, APIs, and databases.
 I am currently looking for internship and entry-level software development opportunities.
 </p>